Effective counting of simple closed geodesics on hyperbolic surfaces: Introduction

 The aforementioned fundamental results do not provide any estimates for the number of simple closed geodesics on $M$.
 Indeed, very few closed geodesics on $M$ are simple,~\cite{BS2}, and it is hard to discern them in $\pi_1(M)$,~\cite{BS1}.
 More explicitly, it was shown in~\cite{Ri} that the number of {\em simple} closed geodesics of length at most $L$ on $M$ is bounded above and below by $O_M(L^{6g-6})$.

-In her PhD thesis,~\cite{M-Thesis, M-SimpleCl}, Mirzakhani proved an asymptotic growth rate for the number of simple closed geodesics of a given topological type on $M$ --- recall that two simple closed geodesics $\gamma$ and $\gamma'$ on $M$ are of the same topological type if there exists some $\mce\in\MC$ so that $\gamma'=\mce\gamma$.
+In her PhD thesis,~\cite{M-Thesis} and~\cite{M-SimpleCl}, Mirzakhani proved an asymptotic growth rate for the number of simple closed geodesics of a given topological type on a hyperbolic surface $M$ --- recall that two simple closed geodesics $\gamma$ and $\gamma'$ on $M$ are of the same topological type if there exists some $\mce\in\MC$ so that $\gamma'=\mce\gamma$.